 Consistent with the current study, the literature has identified extreme weather conditions as a staff challenge (Hamdanieh et al., 2023).
-In contrast to disaster zones where foreign delegations may only rarely find local buildings or equipment available for use due to massive infrastructure damage (Naor & Bernardes, 2016), the current delegation entered an existing local health facility.
+In contrast to disaster zones where, due to massive infrastructure damage, foreign delegations may rarely find available local buildings or equipment (Naor & Bernardes, 2016), the current delegation entered an existing local health facility, which is unusual.

-Post-Mission conclusions was the third major theme that emerged from the focus groups.
-The nurses shared insights learned from serving at the disaster zone.
-In interviews, the recommendation to increase the nurse/doctor ratio emerged.
-In contrast, a previous study had pointed to the need for more expert physicians in field hospitals (Burnweit & Stylianos, 2011).
-Internationalization of electronic medical record software was also identified as areas which should be improved for future delegations.
-This appears to correlate with earlier studies on medical records and charting, which indicated a low score in disaster nursing competency.
-This suggests a potential relationship with the environmental constraints affecting nursing competency (Yan et al., 2015; Yin et al., 2011).
-While several studies have revealed an insufficient level of preparedness among nurses for disaster response and management (Al Harthi et al., 2020; Taskiran & Baykal, 2019), this study offers new insights from nurses themselves on overcoming these challenges by more efficiently utilizing pre-deployment time, preparing delegation teams towards the disaster zone, and encouraging team cohesiveness in their work together while reducing attention to professional titles or hierarchy.
-The nurses’ need to process the experience upon their return from the mission was the last revealed insight.
-Although many studies have emphasized the importance of providing psychological support to teams providing disaster relief (Johal & Mounsey, 2017; Mounsey et al., 2016; Sadhaan et al., 2022; Segev, 2023; Xue et al., 2020; Zahos et al., 2022), and despite the fact that delegation members were offered some degree of psychological support in the disaster zone and upon their return, the current study indicates that further improvement to build nurses’ resilience is recommended.
+Post-mission conclusions was the third major theme that emerged.
+The nurses shared insights learned from serving at the disaster zone, including recommending increasing the nurse-doctor ratio.
+In contrast, a previous study indicated that more expert physicians were needed in field hospitals (Burnweit & Stylianos, 2011).
+Nurses also recommended internationalizing electronic medical record software.
+This corresponds with earlier studies on medical records and charting that indicates poor nursing disaster competency, suggesting a possible relationship with the environmental constraints affecting nursing competency (Yan et al., 2015; Yin et al., 2011).
+While several studies have revealed an insufficient level of preparedness among nurses for disaster response and management (Al Harthi et al., 2020; Taskiran & Baykal, 2019), this study offers new insights from nurses on overcoming these challenges by utilizing pre-deployment time more efficiently, improving delegation preparation, and encouraging team cohesiveness while reducing professional hierarchy concerns.
+The nurses also revealed the need to process the experience after returning.
+Although many studies have emphasized the importance of providing psychological support to teams providing disaster relief (Johal & Mounsey, 2017; Mounsey et al., 2016; Sadhaan et al., 2022; Segev, 2023; Xue et al., 2020; Zahos et al., 2022), and despite delegation members having been offered some degree of psychological support in the disaster zone and upon their return, the current study indicates that further improvement to building nurses’ resilience is recommended.

 Study limitations and future directions

-One limitation of the study may be that it relied solely on nurses’ perspectives.
-Including participants from other professions or logistical disciplines, as well as drawing on both foreign and local perspectives, would have offered a broader perspective on the topic.
-We recommend interviewing participants from a range of disciplines to shed light on multidisciplinary team work on local and international levels.
+One limitation of the study may be its reliance on nurses’ perspectives.
+Including participants from other professions or logistical disciplines, and drawing on foreign and local perspectives, could provide a broader perspective on the topic.
+We recommend interviewing participants from a range of disciplines to shed light on multidisciplinary team work at local and international levels.

 Conclusion

-This study emphasizes the crucial role of nursing in emergency disaster relief.
-Nurses may contribute to the design of effective disaster preparedness measures due to their own multifaceted experience and skills.
-They act as moderators between local and foreign teams as cohesive actors in within their multi-professional delegations.
-The study contributes to evidence-based knowledge on emergency response and adds a new perspective on cultural sensitivity and cultural competence during disaster.
-These may be utilized to improve future disaster interventions.
+This study emphasizes the crucial role of nursing in emergency disaster relief, particularly as moderators between local and foreign teams as cohesive actors in within their multi-professional delegations.
+Due to their diverse experiences and skills, nurses may contribute to designing effective disaster preparedness measures.
+The study contributes to evidence-based knowledge on emergency response and adds a new perspective on cultural sensitivity and cultural competence during disaster, which can be applied to future disaster interventions.

 Implications for nursing and health policy